chuanfuyap/motu-python-package/README.md

 # motu-python-package (motupy)
-Various tools written in python to handle metagenomic data manipulation.
+Various tools written in python to handle metagenomic data manipulation and analysis.